DEFINING PURE FUNCTIONS

 - Relying on external mutable state that is not passed as an argument.

 While side effects are necessary for any useful program to interact with the world (e.g., display information to a user, save data), functional programming aims to isolate and manage them carefully, keeping the core logic of the application pure.
-This principle of isolation is also critical in fields like Cybersecurity Essentials, where containing threats is key.

 The emphasis on pure functions brings several significant advantages:

-- Testability: Testing pure functions is trivial.
+Testing pure functions is trivial.
 You simply provide inputs and assert that the output is as expected.
 There's no need to set up complex mock environments or worry about global state.

-- Predictability and Reliability: Code built from pure functions is more predictable.
+Code built from pure functions is more predictable.
 When you call a function, you know it won't have surprising effects elsewhere in your system.
 This reduces cognitive load and makes debugging easier.

-- Composability: Pure functions are like Lego bricks; they can be easily combined to build more complex functionality.
+Pure functions are like Lego bricks; they can be easily combined to build more complex functionality.
 Their self-contained nature makes them highly reusable.